U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Refinery utilization rate: Represents the use of the atmospheric crude oil distillation units.
 The rate is calculated by dividing the gross input to these units by the operable refining capacity of the units.

 Refinery yield: Refinery yield (expressed as a percentage) represents the percent of finished product produced from input of crude oil and net input of unfinished oils.
 It is calculated by dividing the sum of crude oil and net unfinished input into the individual net production of finished products.
 Before calculating the yield for finished motor gasoline, the input of natural gas liquids, other hydrocarbons and oxygenates, and net input of motor gasoline blending components must be subtracted from the net production of finished aviation gasoline.

-Refinery-grade butane: A refinery produced stream that is composed predominantly of normal butane and/or isobutane and may also contain propane and/or natural gasoline.
-These streams may also contain significant levels of olefins and/or fluorides contamination.
+Refinery-grade butane: A refinery-produced hydrocarbon product that is composed predominantly of normal butane and/or isobutane, and may also contain propane and/or natural gasoline.
+This product may also contain significant volumes of olefinic hydrocarbons.